luau-lang/site/_pages/library.md

 If the bytes that are accessed by the write are outside the buffer memory, an error is thrown.

-Offset should be a positive integer number and the value starts at 0.
+Offset should be an integer number and the value starts at 0.

 Ranges of acceptable values can be seen in the table above.